Infant Head and Brain Injury Lawyers in Pittsburgh

 Traumatic brain injuries that take place during the delivery process can also be caused by decreased oxygen, otherwise known as hypoxia, and decreased blood flow to a baby’s brain, known as ischemia.
 This can happen if the umbilical cord is wrapped around the baby’s neck for too long and action is not taken, or if the delivering physician or nurse is unable to maneuver the baby out of the vagina in the proper amount of time.

-Helping Families Of Babies With Traumatic Brain Injuries In Pennsylvania For More Than 45 Years
+Birth Injury Attorneys Helping Families of Babies with Brain Injuries for More Than 45 Years